-Who decides whether to repair or replace my car?
+Who decides whether to repair or replace my car after an accident?

 The insurance company typically has the option of deciding whether to repair or replace your vehicle, depending on whether the cost of repairs would exceed the value of the vehicle.
-If the cost of repairs will exceed the vehicle’s value, the insurance company will declare the vehicle as a “total loss” and will purchase your car for its fair market value, as determined below.
+If the cost of repairs after a car accident will exceed the vehicle’s value, the insurance company will declare the vehicle as a “total loss” and will purchase your car for its fair market value, as determined below.

 How is the value of my vehicle determined by the insurance company?